2020 Award Winners – Hilton Hotel Manchester

 Luton and Dunstable University Hospital NHS Foundation Trust

-Mandy Bates shows an exceptional work ethic everyday in her role as Housekeeper for the Luton and Dunstable University Hospital NHS Foundation Trust.
-Despite the demands of a large Emergency Department, no task is ever too much for Mandy.
-She makes the day to day running of the department slicker and more organised, whichmakes the other staff very happy and the fact thewhole department can be heard groaning when Mandy takes annual leave is testament to just how invaluable she is and how we cannot do without her.
+Mandy Bates is a force to be reckoned with.
+Every day she demonstrates her unwavering work ethic in her role as Housekeeper for the Luton and Dunstable University Hospital NHS Foundation Trust.
+Despite the demands of a large Emergency Department, no task is too difficult for Mandy.
+She makes the day to day running of the department smooth and organised, which allows the team to be more productive and efficient.
+The whole department can be heard groaning when Mandy takes annual leave, which is a testament to just how invaluable she is.

 Diversity and Inclusion Steering Group